 There are two beaches in Stafylos: The village’s namesake Stafylos beach, and Velanio beach.
 Both have their charm.
 However, Stafylos beach is the more popular of the two.

 Stafylos beach is a local favourite.
 It is also one of the most convenient to get to from Skopelos town.

-The beach sits in an enclosed bay where it is encompassed by dramatic rock formations.
+The beach sits in an enclosed bay that is encompassed by dramatic rock formations.
 The clear, shallow waters are perfect for swimming in.
 However it can get very windy here, and there is often a strong undercurrent on a windy day.

 It would be incredibly easy to miss Velanio beach if you weren’t specifically aware of its existence.
 This stretch of coastline can only be accessed by following a narrow footpath that leads through the woodland at the far end of Stafylos beach.

 Velanio is Skopelos’ only nudist-friendly beach.
 That said, if you are not comfortable with public nudity, you can still enjoy this area.
 It is only the far end of the beach that is for naturists.

 During the summer months, there is a small food truck here selling drinks, ice creams, and light snacks.
 Velanio is backed by dense pine forests.
 A cave complex extends from the shoreline and is a perfect place to go snorkeling to observe underwater sea life.
 Stafylos’ coastal areas are among the best beaches in Skopelos.